pi-engine/pi/README.md

 Pi Engine
 =================

-Pi Engine is a role oriented application development engine for web and mobile, designed as the next generation and a successor to Xoops.
+Pi Engine is a role oriented application development engine for web and mobile with support for multitenancy SaaS and SSO/OAuth.
 Pi is developed upon PHP and MySQL with selected third-party frameworks including but not limited to [Zend Framework 2](https://github.com/zendframework/zf2), jQuery, Bootstrap, Angular and Backbone.

-Pi Project follows the philosophy of open standard, open design, open development and open management.
+Pi Engine is a free software project and follows the philosophy of open standard, open design, open development and open management.
 Pi is born as a complete open source project and intended to build a sustainable ecosystem that benefits all contributors and users.

-Pi Engine is developed by [Pi Team](https://github.com/pi-engine/pi/wiki/Pi-Team) initially as a successor to Xoops led by Ono Kazumi (onokazu), skalpa and Taiwen Jiang (phppp or D.J.) successively since 2001.
+Pi Engine is developed by [Pi Team](https://github.com/pi-engine/pi/wiki/Pi-Team) initially as a successor to Xoops Project since 2001.

 **Check out [Latest Release](https://github.com/pi-engine/pi/blob/master/doc/releasenotes.md).**